-As at January 31, 2023, the Company's financial liabilities were comprised of accounts payable and accrued liabilities and amounts owing to related parties which have a maturity of less than one year.
+As at January 31, 2025, the Company's current financial liabilities were comprised of accounts payable and accrued liabilities and amounts owing to related parties which have a maturity of less than one year.
+The Company's long term financial liability is comprised of the Office Lease liability which has a maturity date of more than one year.